Skip to Content

 The Sulphur Mountain Cosmic Ray Station was built in 1956 and dismantled in 1981.
 It played a big part in Canada’s study of cosmic rays.
 You’ll still find lots of information here about all the important work that took place, which makes for a fascinating read!

 Even if you’re not so interested in the science side of things, it’s still worth walking down the boardwalk for the views alone.
-We love visiting in the winter (like during December in Banff) when the mountains are blanketed in undisturbed snow.
+We love visiting in the winter when the mountains are blanketed in undisturbed snow.

 Go stargazing